mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Yes, the intended variable type **is that important**.
-We've had to maintain plenty of third-party modules which used the *cool-kid, no-consistency* convention where variable names provide no hint of type or purpose.
-Sometimes they are patently misleading.
+We've had to maintain plenty of third-party modules which used the *cool-kid, no-consistency* convention where variable names provide no hint of type or purpose, or worse, are patently misleading.
 For example, what genius decided to call a boolean flag `item_array`?
-Hunting down intended types can involve backtracking through many functions and files.
+We'd rather name our variables sensibly and use the time saved to focus on new challenges.

 ## 3.3.
 Type errors are often serious
 As we have shown, type errors can result in severe application failures and